mikaku/FiwixOS/README.md

-Since Fiwix does not support networking yet, it is not able to download the tarballs from Internet upstreams.
+Since Fiwix does not support networking yet, it is not able to download the upstream tarballs from Internet.
 This repository includes all the tarballs (and patches) to create the final FiwixOS packages.

 I use this repository to update the packages that will form the next FiwixOS